-- DO NOT abuse, sit on or stand on the door or dish rack of the dishwasher. - To reduce the risk of injury, do not allow children to play in or on a dishwasher - 11.
+- 9. DO NOT tamper with controls. - 10.
+DO NOT abuse, sit on or stand on the door or dish rack of the dishwasher. - 11.
+To reduce the risk of injury, do not allow children to play in or on a dishwasher. - 12.
 If hot water has not been used recently (usually two weeks or longer), hydrogen gases may build up in the water heater and the hot water pipes.

 HYDROGEN GAS IS EXPLOSIVE.

 To prevent injury or damage, before using your dishwasher, turn on all hot water faucets and allow water to run for several minutes.
 This will allow gases to escape.
-Do not smoke or use any open flame near the faucet while it is open. - 12.
-When discarding an old dishwasher, always remove the door to prevent accidental entrapment. - 13.
-Install the dishwasher on a floor that is level and strong enough to support the weight. - 14.
+Do not smoke or use any open flame near the faucet while it is open.

+- 13. When discarding an old dishwasher, always remove the door to prevent accidental entrapment. - 14.
+Install the dishwasher on a floor that is level and strong enough to support the weight. - 15.
 To prevent electrical shock, disconnect electrical power supply to dishwasher before attempting to service.